LANAP IN SAN FRANCISCOSusie Shin Dental Care

 Laser Assisted New Attachment Procedure, or LANAP, is a breakthrough periodontal disease treatment.
-With LANAP, there is no cutting or sewing of tissues.
+With LANAP in San Francisco, there is no cutting or sewing of tissues.
 Traditional gum surgery involves cutting away some of the gum tissue and reshaping the bone underneath, but with LANAP this is no longer necessary.

 LANAP is a progressive technique using a specialized laser to destroy the bacteria which cause disease, and alters the tissue so that it has the opportunity to heal with it’s own cells.
 The use of laser is less invasive than traditional scalpel surgery, and results in a much faster and less painful recovery.
 Diseased areas treated with the LANAP method can regrow destroyed bone and supportive tissues around the teeth with little discomfort to patients.

-During your LANAP procedure, the mouth is numbed, just like if you were having a filling or crown done.
+During your LANAP procedure in San Francisco, the mouth is numbed, just like if you were having a filling or crown done.
 Sedation is available if you prefer.
 The pockets are measured while you are numb so that more accurate measurements can be made without causing discomfort.

 A first pass is made with the laser, giving the doctor access to the depth of the pockets and allowing better visualization of the roots and teeth.
 Then the teeth are cleaned very thoroughly using ultrasonic instruments which have tips that vibrate very quickly, loosening up any deposits on the teeth and flushing them away with an irrigating solution.
 A second pass is made with the laser, disinfecting the pockets and sealing them up through the formation of a stable blood clot.
 The bite is then adjusted to minimize the destructive, uneven clenching forces on the teeth.
 Typically, one half of the mouth is treated at a time.
 The surgical visits are ideally made 1-2 weeks apart and take about 2 hours on average.